caseyamcl/tasktracker/README.md

 ### Subscribers

 The `Tracker` class isn't very useful on its own without event subscribers to listen for tracker tick events.
-There are a few built-in listeners:
+There are a few subscribers bundled with this library:

-* `TaskTracker\Listener\Psr3Logger` - Logs Tracker events to any [PSR-3 Logger](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-3-logger-interface.md)
+* `TaskTracker\Subscriber\Psr3Logger` - Logs Tracker events to any [PSR-3 Logger](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-3-logger-interface.md)
-* `TaskTracker\Listener\SymfonyConsoleLog` - Logs Tracker events to a Symfony
-   console, each event on its own line.
+* `TaskTracker\Subscriber\SymfonyConsoleLog` - Logs Tracker events to a Symfony console, each event on its own line.
-* `TaskTracker\Listener\SymfonyConsoleProgress` - Logs tracker events to a Symfony
-   console progress bar indicator.
+* `TaskTracker\Subscriber\SymfonyConsoleProgress` - Logs tracker events to a Symfony console progress bar indicator.

 You can add event subscribers to the Tracker by calling the `Tracker::addSubscriber()` method: